Ranking all 12 of Zinedine Zidane’s signings as Real Madrid manager

 His composure and discipline won him plenty of admirers at Porto and it was no surprise when Real secured his signature in 2019 for €50 million.

-He’s already a Champions League winner and, at just 24, there’s every chance that Militao will be the bedrock of the Madrid defence well into the 2030s.
+He’s already a Champions League winner and, still in his early 20s, there’s every chance that Militao will be the bedrock of the Madrid defence well into the 2030s.